Mouassine Fountain: Architecture and ornamentation

 Above, on the wooden beam, an inscription was painted in black on a plaster frieze that no longer exists today.
-It is visible in an old photograph in the book “Things seen in Morocco” by Alec John Dawson (P. 207) and its restitution was possible thanks to the reproduction of A. Bernard figured in the book “Picturesque and monumental geography” (P. 206).
+It is visible in an old photograph in the book “Things seen in Morocco” by Alec John Dawson and its restitution was possible thanks to the reproduction of A. Bernard figured in the book “Picturesque and monumental geography” (P. 206).
 The inscription says: